Cycling in New South Wales: Buses

 Bicycles are generally not carried on buses operated by the Government in NSW cities and towns.
 There are some exceptions, such as when cyclists are stranded by a ferry or train service being cancelled and buses are organised to carry passengers, including their bicycles.

-Bicycles are carried by Country Link and private coaches on regional routes.
+Bicycles are carried by NSW TrainLink and private coaches on regional routes.

 Ferries

 See here for details about taking bicycles on ferries in Sydney.

 Trains

 For the price of a child's ticket, you can take your bicycle on NSW TrainLink Endeavour and Xplorer services to regional areas such as Kiama, Goulbourn and Canberra and Armidale.
 Hanging space is provided for bicycles in every second carriage.

 XPT services (Melbourne, Brisbane, Dubbo) require bicycles to be boxed and placed in the luggage car.

 Regulations

 Cyclists have the same rights and responsibilities as other road users, but have additional rules specific to them.
 They are permitted to ride two abreast, and travel in "Transit Lanes" and "Bus Lanes", but not "Bus Only Lanes" and are allowed to "hook turn" at intersections and roundabouts.
 Cyclists can only ride on a footpath if they're under the age of 16 or supervising a child under 16.
 NSW and Victoria are the only states to impose restrictions on footpath riding.
+All relevant regulations are defined in the latest Road Rules.

 Since 1989 Australian cyclists must wear a helmet at all times, and are required to have a working bell and proper reflectors and night lighting when riding at night.

 There is no requirement for cyclists to be registered however there was an unsuccessful attempt to force riders to carry ID.